-- 22 The maintenance of the channels within the Restoration Area can impact then-existing channel - 23 capacity.
+22 The maintenance of the channels within the Restoration Area can impact then-existing channel

+- 23 capacity.
 Specifically, vegetation and how it is managed can reduce channel capacity by - 24 increasing channel roughness.
-Because of the channel being wetted year-round since 2016, the - 25 LSJLD is unable to perform some of its channel maintenance activities using its existing - 26 resources and procedures.
-DWR has met with the LSJLD to better understand it's maintenance - 27 operations to identify what changes are needed to continue maintenance in those reaches that - 28 convey Restoration Flows.
-DWR is currently drafting a report that identifies maintenance - 29 methods and potential costs in a wet system.
-DWR plans to meet with the LSJLD and CVFPB in - 30 the latter half of 2019 to discuss the contents of the report and to determine a path forward for - 31 implementation.
+Because of the channel being wetted year-round since 2016, the - 25 LSJLD is unable to perform some of its channel maintenance activities using its existing - resources and procedures.
+DWR has met with the LSJLD to better understand its maintenance - operations to identify what changes are needed to continue maintenance in those reaches that - 28 convey Restoration Flows.
+DWR is currently drafting a report that identifies maintenance 20 methods and potential costs in a wet system DWR plans to most with the LSU D and CVERP in - 29 methods and potential costs in a wet system.
+DWR plans to meet with the LSJLD and CVFPB in - the latter half of 2019 to discuss the contents of the report and to determine a path forward for - 31 implementation.